cecat/MyHASS/index.md

 wherever I am.
 One is pointed at the sump pump so if it is running a lot (see 1) I can check in on it (from anywhere).
-I use several types of cameras along with a package ("add on") called [Frigate](https://docs.frigate.video/) to detect when a human is seen in the front or back of the house (and depending on the time of day or whether we are at home) the system saves a 30s clip and I can have the system do nothing or trigger a sequence of actions.
+I use several types of cameras along with a package ("add on") called [Frigate](https://docs.frigate.video/) to detect when a human is seen in the front or back of the house Frigate saves a 30s clip and I can have the system do nothing or trigger a sequence of actions.  (depending on the time of day or whether anyone is at home)

 3. **Remote Control**.
 From anywhere on the Internet I can check on things, turn lights on or off, make sure doors are closed, open or close the garage